fedir/ghstat/ratings.md

 * The most popular project is `vibe-d/vibe.d`
 * The newest project is `DiamondMVC/Diamond`
 * The project with more commits is `vibe-d/vibe.d`
+* The project with biggest average contribution period is `vibe-d/vibe.d`
 * The project with more tags is `vibe-d/vibe.d`
 * The project made by most notable top contributors is `vibe-d/vibe.d`
 * The project with best errors resolving rate is `huntlabs/hunt`